Don't Eat the Yellow Snow

 "Don't Eat the Yellow Snow" is a suite by the American musician Frank Zappa, made up of the first four tracks of his fifth solo album Apostrophe (') (1974): "Don't Eat the Yellow Snow", "Nanook Rubs It", "St. Alfonzo's Pancake Breakfast", and "Father O'Blivion".
 Each song in the suite is loosely connected, although the songs are not all connected by one overall story/theme.
 The suite was only played in full from 1973 to 1974 and 1978 to 1980.
-"Saint Alfonzo's Pancake Breakfast" contains Zappa's percussionist Ruth Underwood on marimba, who added a very distinct sound to many of his songs in the early 1970s.
+"Saint Alfonzo's Pancake Breakfast" features Zappa's percussionist Ruth Underwood on marimba, who added a very distinct sound to many of his songs in the early 1970s.

 In keeping with the arctic theme of the song, after the first lyric "Dreamed I was an Eskimo" there is a musical quotation from the 1947 jazz tune "Midnight Sun".